shakfu/chimera/README.md

 - You build against multiple ggml backends (CPU, CUDA, ROCm, SYCL, Vulkan, Metal) from the same source tree, and want to verify the linked backend with `chimera info` rather than runtime probing.

 chimera is not a GUI application.
 The optional embedded web UI (`make build-with-webui`) bakes in upstream llama.cpp's chat UI for the `/` endpoint, but there is no model browser, launcher, or settings panel.
-Users who want a packaged desktop experience built specifically around chimera should look at [chimera-desktop](https://github.com/shakfu/chimera-desktop) (above); other point-and-click options that work against chimera's OpenAI-compatible api include Ollama, LM Studio, and Jan.
+Users who want a packaged desktop experience built specifically around chimera should look at [chimera-desktop](https://github.com/shakfu/chimera-desktop); other point-and-click options that work against chimera's OpenAI-compatible API include Ollama, LM Studio, and Jan.

 ## Project properties